 - Simmons, L.D.
 (2008, October).
 Behavior disorders in childhood.
 Presented to Memphis' Children and Adults with Attention Deficit Hyperactivity Disorder.
 Memphis, TN.

 - Schneider, G., & Simmons, L.D.
 (2008, September).
 Behavior and emotional disorders in childhood.
 Tennessee Foster and Adoptive Case Association Statewide Conference.
 Nashville, TN.

 While higher education personnel continue to be challenged in fostering student persistence, they are especially perplexed with how to promote higher persistence and retention rates among African American males.
-This qualitative research study sought to understand how African American male undergraduate students persist at a predominantly white institution.
+This qualitative research study sought to understand how African American male undergraduates persist at a predominantly white institution.
 Interactionalist theory (Tinto, 1975) and the Conceptual Model of Black Student Attrition (Bennett & Bean, 1984) were helpful in framing this study.
-Semi-structured interviews were conducted to understand how African American males persist in higher education.
-The critical incident technique was used to learn about obstacles these men encounter in their educational paths.
-Data analysis produced these seven themes: (1) exposure to a rigorous high school curriculum, (2) encouragement or inspiration is essential, (3) having a sense of motivation, (4) educational aspirations beyond a bachelor's degree, (5) involvement in campus-based organizations, (6) connecting with minority faculty and staff, and (7) determined to overcome obstacles.
-The study serves as a reference for higher education administrators, faculty, and staff with an interest in promoting African American men to persist in higher education.
+I conducted semi-structured interviews to understand how a sample of African American males persisted in higher education, and employed the critical incident technique to learn about the obstacles these students encountered in their educational paths.
+After analyzing data, I produced seven themes: (1) exposure to a rigorous high school curriculum, (2) encouragement or inspiration is essential, (3) having a sense of motivation, (4) educational aspirations beyond a bachelor's degree, (5) involvement in campus-based organizations, (6) connecting with minority faculty and staff, and (7) determined to overcome obstacles.
+The findings from this study serve as a reference for higher education administrators, faculty, and professional staff with an interest in promoting undergraduate African American male persistence in higher education.
 The study can also aid parents and young African American males with aspirations to attend college; equipping them with tools for being successful in higher education environments.

 Factors of Persistence for African American Men in a Student Support Organization